ScreenPressor

 • MSU SC - MSU Screen Capture Lossless Codec v1.2

-• ScreenPressor - our codec
+• ScreenPressor - our codec, version 2

 • TechSmith - TechSmith Screen Capture Codec v2.0.6 (maximum compression mode)